-Additionally, the company leases office buildings, vehicles, IT equipment and investment properties under noncancellable operating lease agreements.
-Under IFRS 16, lease standard, such leases are recognised in both the IFRS and Solvency II balance sheets under Property, plant & equipment held for own use with a corresponding lease liability under Payables (trade, not insurance).
+Additionally, the company leases office buildings, vehicles, IT equipment and investment properties under non-cancellable operating lease agreements.
+Under IFRS 16, lease standard, such leases are recognised in both the IFRS and Solvency II balance sheets under Property, plant & equipment held for own use with a corresponding lease liability under Payables (trade, not insurance), which is measured under IFRS 16 and represents fair value in all material aspects.
 Lease arrangements where LGAS acts as the lessee are disclosed in section A.4.